gostnort/FlightCheckPy/resources/technical_api_documentation.md

 def trigger_auto_save() -> bool:
     """Persist the in-memory database back to its source file and clear unsaved flag."""

+def reload_database_from_disk() -> bool:
+    """Reload the current database from disk to reflect external manual changes."""
 ```

 ### Environment Configuration